Data Mining

 IV.
 Business Rules and Visual Indicators

 Suppose there are patterns and rules you want to discover.
-Why not have Dragon1 help you to see them?
-You can define patterns, rules, and visual indicators that visually indicate if patterns are present in a visualization, or if business rules are followed or breached.
+Why not have Dragon1 help you see them?
+You can define patterns, rules, and visual indicators that indicate if patterns are present in a visualization or if business rules are followed or breached.

 Working with visual indicators is done in the Visual Designer.